nooralahzadeh/CLG-VQA/README.md

 As a starting point, we use pretrained V&L models UC2 and M3P which can be downloaded from [ERDA](https://sid.erda.dk/sharelink/b1Rge0DwwW).

-To reproduce our [results](results), you can download the fine-tuned models from [model repository](https://pub.cl.uzh.ch/users/fnoora/fine-tuned-checkpoint/).
+To reproduce our [results](results), you can download the fine-tuned models from our [model repository](https://pub.cl.uzh.ch/users/fnoora/fine-tuned-checkpoint/).

 - uc2.zip:</br>
 -`uc2_zero_shot_sft_cdm_seed256` contains the checkpoint for `with_prior+sft+cdm` strategy using UC2 model</br>